GRCDEV/ArduSim/help/usage.md

 When all the virtual multicopters land, the experiment ends.
 Then, the following dialog opens.

 ![Results dialog](wirelessresults.png)

+The provided data includes the time used by each multicopter during the experiment.
+This information is calculated considering that all the running multicopters start the flight sometime during the experiment.

 The results include detailed statistics of the virtualized communications among the virtual UAVs and the configuration of the experiments, which enables to repeat the same experiment again.
 The developer can also include information in the dialog with the corresponding functions of the protocol implementation, as explained in section [Protocol development](development.md).